larecipe/larecipe-docs/configurations.md

 <a name="search"></a>
 ## Search

 Here you can add configure the search functionality of your docs.
 You can choose the default engine of your search from the list.
 However, you can also enable/disable the search's visibility.
-Supported Search Engines: `algolia`
+Supported Search Engines: `algolia`, `internal`

 > {warning} [`Algolia DocSearch`](https://community.algolia.com/docsearch/) requires you to submit your site to them for indexing before it starts working.